 - Treatment of any health conditions found (often working with your primary care doctor)

 - Various evaluations by a dietitian, psychologist and exercise specialist

 - Extensive education process emphasizing a healthier lifestyle

 - Any other requirements based upon your individual needs or insurance

-After those steps are completed, you meet with a surgeon who will perform the bariatric procedures.
+After those steps are completed, we will seek insurance approval for surgery and once approved you meet with a surgeon who will perform the bariatric procedures.
 That doctor conducts an evaluation for surgical risk and benefit, which may require additional testing directly related to the surgery.

 More education, including post-op dietary education and a detailed description of the surgery, will follow.
 Step-by-step surgical details, including medications, processes, etc. are covered so you feel comfortable with the process and know what happens next.
 Surgery is scheduled at the completion of this education.

 - When you are scheduled for surgery, plan to arrive at the hospital the morning of surgery and stay in the hospital for one night for sleeve gastrectomy and two nights for gastric bypass.
 (This is an average.
 Those with certain health conditions may need to stay longer.)